ux3d/mosaic-gen/README.md

   -i INPUTS [INPUTS ...], --inputs INPUTS [INPUTS ...]
                         List of files to combine to a mosaic -o OUTPUT, --output OUTPUT
                         Name or path to the output file.
-If the file doesn't contain a mosaic pattern, it will be added to the file before the last dot character
+If the file name doesn't contain a mosaic pattern, it will be added to the file before the last dot character
                         (e.g. out.mosaic.3x3.mp4).
-If it contains a mosaic pattern and the number of input files exceeds ROWS * COLUMNS, some input files will not be considered in the final output --debug-text          Display a text overlay numbering the views -y, --overwrite       Overwrite output files
+If it contains a mosaic pattern it will be used to determine the ROWS and COLUMNS of the mosaic.
+If the number of input files exceeds ROWS * COLUMNS, some input files will not be considered in the final output.
+  --debug-text          Display a text overlay numbering the views -y, --overwrite       Overwrite output files
   --dry                 Print the ffmpeg command instead of running it